clettenberg/blog/_posts/2015-11-15-github-oauth-ember-js-rails.md

 *Go to `Settings > Applications > Developer Applications`*

-*To get things up and running on your development machine, just set `Homepage URL` and `Authorization callback URL` to `http://localhost:4200`*
+*To get things up and running in development, just set `Homepage URL` and `Authorization callback URL` to `http://localhost:4200`*